Tools & Ecosystem

 Validation

-# Generate and view spec browser
+# Regenerate and view the spec browser